 It looks like they're trying to film the radiations, not in a childish way like Kurosawa/Honda did it in Dreams - showing colorful gases - but almost in an esoterical way (watching it changing the reality).
 Or maybe in an even more childish way, just staring at it, pointing a finger in its direction...

-Memory and its ruin.
+Memory & its ruin.
 I once visited London twice over two years.
 The first time it was to reunite with a long-lost friend.
 It was the best month of my life.
 The next time I visited he was already living elsewhere.
 But I couldn't help feeling his presence.
 Walking the paths we'd walked, imagining the ways he'd have brightened blue London.
-Wasn't expecting to relive those feelings in a film about Chernobyl.
+Wasn't expecting to relive those feelings in an experimental film about Chernobyl.

 I have to admit, I didn't really understand it, although it made more sense after I read some commentary.
 I enjoyed watching it, though.
 I sort of wish he would have played around more with (what I assume was) the time-lapse of the sunlight somewhere in the middle.
 I really wanted to see more and more scenes bloom into light like that.
 The darkness was surprising.